 Why Use A Firewood Rack Cover?

-In many climates a firewood rack cover may be simply unnecessary, or even a hinderance to seasoning firewood.
+In many climates a firewood rack cover may be simply unnecessary, or even a hindrance to seasoning firewood.
 The theory behind using a firewood cover is simple - rain makes wood wet, so keeping the rain off must be a good thing.

 Unfortunately this thinking doesn't make a distinction between surface moisture in wood, and the moisture bound up within the fibres and cells of the firewood.
-Wood that has a damp surface will usually dry off quickly in a good breeze, provided it is suitably stacked above the ground, and using a cover, such as a tarpaulain, can actually slow overall drying of your firewood.
+Wood that has a damp surface will usually dry off quickly in a good breeze, provided it is suitably stacked above the ground, and using a cover, such as a tarpaulin can actually slow overall drying of your firewood.

 When might a firewood rack cover be a good idea?